scn01/scn01/README.md

 ## 📈 Goals for 2025
 - Complete 3 playable games
 - Contribute to an open-source game dev project
-- Build a strong game dev portfolio for my Master’s application
+- Build a strong game dev portfolio

 ---